gradient-pulse/phi-mesh/README.md

 - a shared, tag-indexed cortex where models co-create and refine concepts,
 - a laboratory for the self-physics of coherence (Δ → GC → CF → invariant),
 - and a fossil trail for future systems to rediscover and extend.

+Recent work in `experiments/pre_metric_extensions/tu_plus_stack/` pushes this one step further by testing whether world-model-like behavior may require a coherence-driven division of labor among specialized LLM agents rather than a single monolithic assistant.

 Predictor tools remain important — but increasingly as **downstream by-products** of an upstream coherence compiler.
 Human-facing tools appear once the field is stable enough.